YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

 Similarly with the analysis for uniform distribution, we can attempt to improve anonymity of users by performing aggregation of features to fewer classes.
-We demonstrate this effort in Table~\ref{table:aggr_features_real} and in Figure~\ref{fig:surpr_aggr_real}, in which we show the CDF of the overall surprisal bits for the different setups included in the real dataset, and different aggregation efforts.
+We demonstrate this effort in Table~\ref{table:aggr_features_real}, where we apply incremental aggregation of each feature into larger groups or levels.
+For example, locations can be reported in higher abstraction such as districts instead of cities, days can be reported as weekdays vs. weekends, 4-hour slots can be grouped into larger bins, etc. In Figure~\ref{fig:surpr_aggr_real}, we show the CDF of the overall surprisal bits for the different setups included in the real dataset, and different aggregation efforts of Table~\ref{table:aggr_features_real}.
 Interestingly, when we perform aggregation for the different features, we see a steady reduction of surprisal bits across all cases, besides the location aggregation which is effective for a portion of the ads.
-This is due to the fact that is such ads, the locations are popular and summarizing them does not have an impact in the surprisal rate.
-After all aggregations of classes are applied, the surprisal rate of the median setup drops down to 7.7 bits from 12.5 bits and for the 95\% case drops to 13.7 bits from 21 bits.
+This is due to the fact that in such ads, the locations are popular and summarizing them does not have an impact in the surprisal rate.
+After applying aggregations in all classes, the surprisal rate of the median setup drops from $12.5$ bits to $7.7$ bits, and the $95\%$ case drops from $21$ bits to $13.7$ bits.

-We continue this investigation by performing a k-anonymity analysis of this real dataset, to understand at what level it is satisfied, based on the different classes and aggregation performed.
-K-anonymity is used as privacy criterion in real applications such as the ``Family Educational Rights and Privacy Act'' (FERPA) of USA~\cite{ferpa}, and the ``Guidelines for De-identification of Personal Data'' of South Korea~\cite{koreanprivacy}.
-In Figure~\ref{fig:k-anon}, we show the CDF of the number of users who collide in the same type of setup, when the features are reported in a given set of classes.
-That is, the figure shows how many users (k) match the same entry reported in the dataset (i.e., ad), with the same features and classes.
-We notice that the median entry (ad) reported can be mapped to k=4--6 users, and the minimum k-anonymity achieved is k=2 users.
+\textbf{Finding:} With feature aggregation, the median surprisal bits under various distributions of classes (uniform or real) can be halved, in comparison to no aggregation scenarios.
+Also, location aggregation may not reduce user uniqueness as much as other features such as aggregation by time of day, or by day of week.